microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-13.md

 ## Success Criteria

-- Part 1: Verify your AKS cluster is up and running
+- Verify your AKS cluster is up and running
-- Part 2: Demonstrate that your app is running on your cluster
+- Demonstrate that your app is running on your cluster

 ## Learning Resources